China rounds off push for bigger IMF war chest

 The BRICS' contributions to the proposed pool will be decided by size of each country's foreign exchange reserves, Mantega said.

-(Additional reporting by Krista Hughes, Kevin Yao and Lucy Hornby in Beijing)
+(Additional reporting by Krista Hughes; Editing by William Schomberg and Padraic Cassidy)